sam-w-yellin/volatile-int-blog/content/posts/feedback-controller/index.md

 How do we make sure this code actually serves all our purposes?
 It doesn't appear to handle errors.
 It doesn't provide insight into the status of the controller.
 It doesn't have any sense of configuration - the bounds are hard-coded.
 We have no facilities to log state, or understand if our feedback or actuation mechanisms have failed to accomplish their tasks.

 What about consistency across the codebase?
 If we are working in a system with lot of controllers - as many embedded systems and embedded software platforms must support - how do we make sure they're all implemented in a consistent way?
 Consistency is critically important for maintaining developer velocity in complex code bases, and so it is a matter of utmost importance that we do not arbitrarily do the same thing in wildly different ways.
-As written a second control algorithm would violate the DRY principle - the knowledge of *how control laws are structure* should be centralized.
+As written a second control algorithm would violate the DRY principle - the knowledge of *how control laws are structured* should be centralized.

 And finally - what about testability?
 The folks who write these control laws are often not the embedded software teams.
 The control law is inextricably tied to the hardware used for gathering feedback and effecting output.
-Is the control team expected to maintain simulation infrastructure for hardware to iterate on control laws?
+Is the control team expected to maintain simulations for hardware in order to iterate on control laws?
 Are they bound in experimenting with new control algorithms by the existance of hardware drivers and hardware simulation infrastructure?

 These problems can be addressed - and enforced across all controllers implemented in the codebase - by providing *scaffolding* for the domain of control law implementations.